 - Bikes can only be removed from transition with matching race number and bike numbers.

-- No bags or boxes will be allowed at your transition area adjacent to your bike, but there will be an allocated area just within transition for you to leave a small bag or box.
-We are unable to take responsibility for any loss or damage, so any valuables are left at your own risk, but we will do our utmost to keep this area restricted to competitors only and a marshal will be allocated to oversee it.
+- No bags or boxes will be allowed at your transition area adjacent to your bike, but there will be an allocated area in transition for you to leave a small bag or box.
+We are unable to take responsibility for any loss or damage, so any valuables are left at your own risk, but we will do our utmost to keep this area restricted to competitors only and a marshal will be allocated to oversee it at all times.

 - When you are returning to the car park, please keep LEFT on the road, as there may still be cyclists on the route, coming the other way back in towards the hotel.

-- We are trying to minimise waste and in particular single-use plastic, so will be providing water in compostable cups at the finish line and the water station on the run course, or you can bring your own water bottle to fill up.
+- We are trying to minimise waste and in particular single-use plastic, so will be providing water in compostable cups at the finish line and the water station on the run course, or ideally you can bring your own water bottle or flexi-cup to fill up.

 After you have finished your event please stay around for the Podium presentation Ceremony, encourage the athletes still out there racing the course and just enjoy the atmosphere.
-The presentation will commence as soon after 11:30am as possible in the area near the finish.
+The presentation will commence as soon as possible after 11:30 am adjacent to the finish chute.

 There will be a range of support on hand for your every need before and after the event, and to keep your supporters and spectators happy and well fed.
 Our marshals are experienced and enthusiastic triathletes and if you have any questions or concerns, do not hesitate to ask.

-We will have massage therapists on site to give you a post race massage if required.
+We will have two massage therapists on site for pre- or post-race massage – a great way to ready yourself to race and to aid your recovery after the event.
 Please bring some cash along.

 We will have hot food available on site to purchase.

-Barista style coffee and delicious cakes will also be available from a local(ish) coffee shop & bakehouse.
+Barista style coffee and delicious cakes will also be available from a local(ish) coffee shop and bakehouse.